 Gabriella Caldecott ’13

 Ms. Gabriella Caldecott is a 2013 graduate of The College of St. Scholastica where she majored in marketing and management and got a minor in Spanish.
 She obtained a certificate through the Masters of Organizational Leadership program at Saint Catherine University in 2019.
 She has worked for Wells Fargo for eight years where she has held multiple positions.
 She currently works as a Family Office Senior Trust Associate working with ultra-high net worth clients.
 Before joining the College’s Board of Trustees, Gabriella served on St. Scholastica’s Alumni Board of Directors for six years.
-She is currently entering her third year of serving on Joyce Preschool’s Board of Directors which is a Spanish Immersion preschool in Minneapolis as well as serving on Highland Groveland Recreation Association’s Board of Directors and coaches soccer for them in Saint Paul.
+She serves on the Joyce Preschool’s Board of Directors which is a Spanish Immersion preschool in Minneapolis as well as serving on Highland Groveland Recreation Association’s Board of Directors and coaches soccer for them in Saint Paul.
 In Gabriella’s spare time she enjoys volunteering for various causes (particularly youth soccer and homelessness), traveling, attending concerts, and going on walks.
 Gabriella lives in White Bear Lake with her husband Richard.

 Ed Crawford ’78